Milingimbi Island: History

 Aboriginal people have occupied the area for more than 40,000 years.
-It was an important ritual centre for the great ceremonies conducted by the indigenous inhabitants.
+It was an important ritual centre for the great ceremonies conducted by the Indigenous inhabitants.
+The Yan-nhangu-speaking Yolngu people are the traditional owners of Milingimbi and its surrounding seas and islands.
 In 1923, the Methodist Overseas Mission established a mission on the island, which attracted Aboriginal people from eastern clan groups.
 They included Gupapuyŋu- and Djambarrpuyŋu-, as well as Wangurri- and Warramirri-speaking people.
-The Yan-nhangu-speaking Yolngu people are the traditional owners of Milingimbi and its surrounding seas and islands.
+Thomas Theodor Webb (1885–1948) headed the mission in the 1920s.

 The island was bombed by the Japanese during World War II and most of its population moved to nearby Elcho Island.
 After the war, the island continued to be used as a Royal Australian Air Force base, before the missionaries returned in 1951.

+Edgar Almond Wells was superintendent at the mission in the 1950s.
+Like Webb before him, he was interested in the Yolngu people's art, not only for the income it brought to the mission when sold, but also as means to better understand the Indigenous people's culture.
+The Musée d'ethnographie de Genève in Switzerland holds a wooden carving of a cormorant (wurran), a clan totem collected by Wells.

 The mission administered the island until 1974, after which management was transferred to Milingimbi Community Incorporated.
 In 2008 Milingimbi, became part of the East Arnhem Regional Council, which took over local government.